-At this moment, you are contemplating finding an apartment in NYC on your own without the help of a broker and you are second guessing if it is even possible having read everywhere how difficult it is.
+At this moment, you are contemplating finding an apartment in NYC on your own without the help of a broker and you are second-guessing if it is even possible having read everywhere how difficult it is.
 Truth is, finding apartments in NYC without a broker is tough.
-Regardless, you're going to explore the possibilities and take your shot because you're finding a difficult time finding a reputable broker or you literally do not want to pay the thousands of dollars that come with one.
-In exchange for ditching the broker in the apartment hunt, you will need to be prepared to do the work of a broker.
-We'll walk through the two main areas on how to find an apartment in NYC without a broker and where you will have to focus the majority of your time.
+Regardless, you're going to explore the possibilities and take your shot because you are struggling to find a reputable broker or you literally do not want to pay the thousands of dollars that come with one.
+In exchange for ditching the broker in your apartment hunt, you will need to be prepared to do the work of a broker.
+We'll walk through how to find an apartment in NYC without a broker and where you need to focus the majority of your time.

-The Apartment Search Process In NYC Without A Broker
+What Is The NYC Apartment Search Process Like Without A Broker?

-This is the easier part of the equation because there are plenty of online resources to help you find an apartment in NYC.
+The act of searching is the easier part because there are plenty of online resources to help you find an apartment in NYC.
 As you undertake your apartment search, it is best to browse each site to get an idea of what the market is offering.
-Tons of research goes into any big ticket item purchase nowadays.
-Finding an apartment in NYC without a broker is no different.
+Tons of research goes into any big-ticket item purchase nowadays and finding an apartment in NYC is no different.
 What most people do not know about those online resources, is that each of them has their little nuances which we will discuss in detail here.
 Before we dive into that, it's more important to understand the NYC rental landscape.

-In the olden days of the mid and early 2010s, the overwhelming suggested advice for finding a no fee apartment without a broker was to recommend that you spend hours walking around a neighborhood and for you to squint your eyes to look for phone numbers and signage', that is precisely what you no longer need to do today because all of that information is now online.
+In the olden days of the mid and early 2010s, the overwhelming suggested advice for finding a no fee apartment without a broker was to recommend that you spend hours walking around a neighborhood and for you to squint your eyes looking for phone numbers and building signage.
+That is no longer the case in 2020 because all of that information is has now been placed online.
 Fortunately finding apartments that are controlled by the larger property manager management companies can be easily found today online on resources like Transparentcity.
 This resource is a great way to find no-fee apartments in NYC.
-On there, you can browse and the different buildings in each NYC neighborhood and then contact the property manager directly.
-There are no brokers involved because they aren't posting listings on the platform.
-The proof is in the 'Check Availability' clicks because it leads you directly to the property managers website which is again the "Source" of the listing.
+On there, you can browse the different buildings in each NYC neighborhood and then contact the property manager directly.
+There are no brokers involved because they are not allowed to post listings on the platform.
+The proof in the pudding is the 'Check Availability' button because it will lead you directly to the property manager's website which is the source of the listing.

-For the other two categories, you are looking for ways to narrow down the apartment filter search to apartments that are 'for rent by owner'.
-There is a huge difference between 'by owner' and the ever deceiving 'no fee' filter.
-Just because you decide not to work with a broker while you're searching for an apartment does not mean a broker will not be on the other end of your search representing the owner.
-There is a huge distinction here.
-You can search through sites like streeteasy which fortunately breaks this out on their filter criteria.
+On sites like streeteasy, you can filter out listings 'by owner only'.
+There is a huge difference between 'by owner only' and their ever deceiving 'no fee' filter.
+Just because you decide not to work with a broker while you are searching for an apartment does not mean a broker will not be on the other end of your search representing the owner.
+There is a huge distinction here so be sure to use the 'by owner only' and browse through those particular listings.

-Individual landlords or owners of condo and coop apartments who decide to do the brokers job by showing the apartment is actually not too common.
+Individual landlords or owners of condo and coop apartments who decide to do the broker's job by showing the apartment is actually not too common.
 They frequently outsource the job to brokers where the broker will do the work on behalf of the owner.
-Because you have already decided to find an apartment in NYC without a broker, you have to figure out how to find apartments for rent by owner which makes your end goal is to deal directly with the source of the apartment and not any representative of the apartment.
+Because you have already decided to find an apartment in NYC without a broker, you have to figure out how to find apartments for rent by owner which makes your end goal finding and dealing directly with the source of the apartment and not any representative of the apartment.

 - Gathering up all the necessary paperwork checklist and documentation for the rental leasing application.
-Most property managers nowadays are posting their leasing applications online.
-Here is an example SW Leasing Application.pdf where the file can be downloaded from their website.
-More and more property managers have been moving towards online applications.
-This trend is only going to pick up more steam as time goes by.
+More and more property managers have been moving towards online applications these days.
 For those property managers who have moved online, applying is a cinch.
 For the ones who are still peddling piles of paperwork, it will feel like applying to college university all over again.
 It's a simple but tedious task.
 Though you'd probably have to fill out the information yourself even if you had a broker.

-- While you're visiting apartments, there is a good chance you will be COMPETING against the very brokers you shunned or couldn't find.
+- While you're visiting apartments, there is a good chance you will be Competing against the very brokers you shunned or couldn't find.
 The management company apartment buildings are the prized apartments for all of NYC renters because it's like an oasis or water hole in the middle of a desert where supply is low and the demand is high.
 Fortunately, most management companies are now making their listings available to the public via their own websites meaning it is easy for anyone to get access.
-We estimate in slow season there are ~2,500 no fee apartment listings in NYC that you can rent directly from property managers on any given day.
+We estimate in the slow season there are ~2,500 no-fee apartment listings in NYC that you can rent directly from property managers on any given day.
 The apartments the management companies control are also considered 'open listings' and CYOF which means brokers will charge their clients a broker fee on all of the apartments.
 Because brokers can do that, they always going to try and take their clients to these apartments.
 Because you're competing against the brokers for the same apartments, it just means you have to act just as aggressive as the broker in pursuing that no fee apartment when the time comes.
 There is no research on the topic but a good chunk of rental broker fees are made renting at management company run buildings.
 Be prepared for an epic showdown!
 Brutal honesty but a sure way on how to find apartments in NYC with no broker fee.